 For a little heat, I just add 1/4 teaspoon of red pepper flakes to the pan.
 If you don’t have spicy fans in your home, you can omit them or just add the pepper flakes after.
 I like it hot!
 Also, Sriracha works great with this dish, too.

 This recipe can be made into the perfect side dish or full meal

-This makes great leftovers, too.
-I pop it in the fridge and serve it with breakfast sandwiches, lunch salads and more.
+Also, it makes great leftovers too, so pop it in the fridge and serve it with breakfast sandwiches, lunch salads and more.

 Cook the rice the night before and make the magic happen the following day

-This heavenly dish is really quick and can be complete in less than 30 minutes.
+This heavenly dish is really quick and can be completed in less than 30 minutes.
 It works best with cold, day-old rice because it’s drier than freshly cooked and it will keep a firmer texture.
-You don’t want to end up with soggy rice, because that wont be fun.
+You don’t want to end up with soggy rice because that won’t be fun.